radiolab81/AMWaveSynth/README.md

 `fl2k_tcp -a 127.0.0.1 -p 12345 -s 10000000`

 #### Attention: Variable rf bit-resolution (10, 12, 14, 16 bit) and sample rates (5, 10, 12.5, 25 MSPS) for other SDR transmitters are only available in the INT32 DSP version.
-If you prefer the way-faster 32-bit integer math version, simply call `./build_modulators_int.sh` .
+If you prefer the way-faster 32-bit integer math version, simply call `./build_modulators_int.sh` and set USE_INT32_MATH_VERSION=true in start_senders.sh .

 Audio modulation signal can be created with programs like ffmpeg: